 What’s the best way to target male and female shoppers?

 Women are more likely to respond to email marketing, so reach them this way.
 Educate, empower and provide reassurance.
 And, remember, they’ll be checking their emails during lunchtime.
-Include coupons or discount codes to fulfil their desire to find the best bargain.
+Include coupons or discount codes to fulfill their desire to find the best bargain.

-With men it’s advisable to invest in paid advertising so that your product appears when they are searching for something similar.
+With men, it’s advisable to invest in paid advertising so that your product appears when they are searching for something similar.

 In a world where personalization is key, businesses have to keep in mind which gender they are targeting.
 The fashion industry was first to recognize and respond to men and women shopping differently.
-By considering the distinctive differences between male and female online shoppers, you (even if you are not in the fashion industry) will be able to effectively enhance customer engagement, conversion and loyalty.
+By considering the distinctive differences between male and female online shoppers, you (even if you are not in the fashion industry) will be able to effectively enhance customer engagement, conversion, and loyalty.

 But, remember, that people are unique and although there may be gender-specific tendencies, they all want to be treated as unique individuals.
 Don’t give into stereotypes, but try to understand your individual shopper’s motives and expectations to give them the experience they demand.